Descending at Peaks

 Descending at Peaks can be cold, cramped, beautiful and exhilarating all in the same day.
 But through all of this, it is important to keep your mind on the job whenever your handlebars are pointing down.

-Recently, a group of future Peaks Challenge Falls Creek 2021 finishers (pictured below) caught up with friend of our Women’s Community Kate Perry from FTP Training for a good old fashioned descending session.
+Recently, a group of Peaks Challenge Falls Creek finishers in the waiting (pictured below) caught up with friend of our Women’s Community Kate Perry from FTP Training for a good old fashioned descending session.

 We’ve included Kate’s top tips below, and encourage you to share any tips or questions of our own on the event Facebook page.